-(8)(7) Use of the name of the university.
+(7) Use of the name of the university.

-- (a) In soliciting privately sponsored research for profit or consulting work outside the university, the faculty member may only mention that the faculty member is a member of the university faculty.
-The university's name shall not be used in advertising. - (b) For private research without profit by faculty members, the The name of the university may be used in research reports, books and
+- (a) In soliciting consulting work outside the university, the faculty member may only mention that the faculty member is a member of the university faculty.
+The university's name shall not be used in advertising. - (b) The name of the university may be used in research reports, books and papers for publication and otherwise as may be set forth in the applicable research contract or as approved by the board, the president or the vice president for research. - (8) Waiver of rights in intellectual property.

-- papers for publication, if and otherwise as may be set forth in the applicable research contract or as approved by the board, the president or the president's designee vice president for research. - (c) For contract research by the university there will be no limitation on the use of the university's name except such limitations as may be imposed by the board. - (9)(8) Guidelines of the university of Akron for signature authority at university research centers.
-Waiver of rights in intellectual property.
+Upon written recommendation of the applicable chair/institute director and dean, and written approval of the vice president for research and the president, University Center managers are authorized to execute experimental/technical service agreements, and the associate vice president for research and director and associate director of the office of research services and sponsored programs are authorized to execute materials and information testing agreements, that waive university rights in intellectual property and related patents and copyrights under the following guidelines:

-University center managers, upon first obtaining Upon written recommendation of their department the applicable chair/institute director and dean, and written approval of the vice president for research and the president, are hereby University Center managers are authorized to execute experimental/technical service agreements which waive university of Akron intellectual property and patent, and the associate vice president for research and director and associate director of the office of research services and sponsored programs are authorized to execute materials and information testing agreements, that waive university rights in intellectual property and related patents and copyrights under the following guidelines: rights under guidelines set forth in this rule.
-Execution of such agreements shall be on forms drafted by the office of general counsel for that purpose, which forms cannot be modified whatsoever without the prior written approval of the office of general counsel.
+(a) It is reasonably demonstrated that:

-- (a) University ownership rights may be waived by the vice president for research on the advice of university counsel only when It is reasonably demonstrated that: - (i) Well established and accepted technical procedures, e.g. astm "ASTM" methodology, are expected to be used in solving a client's problems. conducting client's project, or all work is expected to be directed by client company personnel with the only intellectual input expected of center personnel or university students to be at a level that would not support a patent; and - (ii) All work is expected to be directed by client company personnel with the only intellectual input expected of the center personnel is at a level that would not support a patent. - (iii) (iii) There is has not been, nor is there expected to be no any development of new materials, processing methods, or reduction to practice of ideas and methodology resulting from significant intellectual input by center university personnel in connection with the project.
+- (i) Well established and accepted technical procedures, e.g. "ASTM" methodology, are expected to be used in conducting client's project, or all work is expected to be directed by client company personnel with the only intellectual input expected of center personnel or university students to be at a level that would not support a patent; and - (ii) There has not been, nor is there expected to be any development of new materials, processing methods, or